thenextbutton/docker_compose/README.md

 # 🐳 Docker Compose Stacks

-This repository contains various Docker Compose configurations for self-hosted applications and services.
-Each subdirectory represents a distinct Docker Compose stack, allowing for easy deployment and management of individual services.
+These are my personal Docker Compose configurations for self-hosted applications and services.
+Each subdirectory holds a distinct stack, helping me remember how to deploy and manage them.

 ---